mqless/mqless.github.io/_docs/part-5.md

 aws s3api create-bucket --bucket iot-mqless
 ```

-You must use a unique name (globally) for a bucket, so just pick a different bucket name.
+You must use a unique name (globally) for a bucket, so pick a different bucket name for your bucket.

 ## Configure VPC Access

-Because MQLess is installed within a VPC and the actors connect to it, we need to allow the functions to access the VPC and security group.
+Because MQLess is installed within a VPC and the actors connect to it, we need to allow the functions to access the VPC.

 We need both the security group id of the MQLess machine and all the subnets of the VPC where MQLess reside.